judiebig/AspectBasedSA/README.md

 # AspectBasedSA
-A demo for Aspect-based Sentiment Analysis using TextCNN on SemEval2014 and mooc data
+A demo for Aspect-based Sentiment Analysis using TextCNN on SemEval2014 and MOOC data